d-prieto/davidlearnsunity/AdventOfCode2020/Puzzles.md

 Today I do have a mouse and set up the computer properly to clean up the documentation of yesterday (it was a mess with the whole input) and start the new problem.

 It seems that we're about of chopping more inputs, and today is more complex.
 It's the full passport stuff.

+pl